EIT-team/Mesher/README.md

 ### Install container

-The docker container can be obtained using three different methods:
+The docker container can be obtained using two different methods:

 * Build container from source (`mesher` is a name of your choice):